gummyworm/monster/docs/linker.md

 The "addend" is the value stored in the object code as the operand for the instruction we are relocating.

+The exception is for relocation entries that contain post-processing.
+For these, the intermediate value may be greater than $ff, so we need to encode a full 16-bit addend for the the 1 byte target.
+For example: `LDA #<(LABEL + 500)` requires a 16-bit addend (500) to calculate the final 8-bit target.
+The LSB of this addend is stored in the instruction stream, but the MSB is stored in an extra byte at the end of the relocation entry for that record.

 ### `DEBUG INFO`
 This table stores the program to evaluate line numbers and addresses within the object file as well as references to which source files were used to create the object file.
 This information allows the linker to produce a single mega debug file (or .D file) that contains all the information for the linked program, which allows for source level debugging.